jlgerber/cpp_happy_fun_time/session_17/session17.md

 };
 ```

 Ok.
 Well this works.
 But...
 It isn't very efficient.
-The second thread spends a lot of time in the busy waiting state
+The second thread spends a lot of time in the busy waiting state.
-.
 That is inefficient.
 It is taking up cycles sleeping, and tuning this can be a pain.
-Rather than pursue this
-strategy, C++ provides the ```condition variable```.
+Rather than pursue this strategy, C++ provides the ```condition variable```.
 Let's change it to work with condition variables.

 ```